47th government of Turkey

 The 47th government of Turkey (9 November 1989 – 23 June 1991) governed Turkey and was led by Yıldırım Akbulut of Motherland Party (ANAP).

 Background

 On 31 October 1989, Turgut Özal, the previous prime minister, was elected as the president of Turkey.
 According to the constitution, he left the office of prime minister.
-After a short period during which Ali Bozer was the acting president, Turgut Özal appointed Yıldırım Akbulut to be the new prime minister.
+After a short period during which Ali Bozer was the acting prime minister, Turgut Özal appointed Yıldırım Akbulut to be the new prime minister.

 The government

 In the list below, the serving period of cabinet members who served only a part of the cabinet's lifespan are shown in the column "Notes".